exercism/java/README.md

    (see [exercism.io: Installing Java](http://exercism.io/languages/java/installing))
 -  **Setup a branch on a fork of [exercism/java](https://github.com/exercism/java) on your computer.**

    See [GitHub Help: Forking](https://help.github.com/articles/fork-a-repo/).
-Use those instructions (in conjunction with [Exercism Contributing Guide](https://github.com/exercism/x-common/blob/master/CONTRIBUTING.md#git-basics)) to:
+Use those instructions (in conjunction with the [Git basics doc](https://github.com/exercism/docs/blob/master/contributing-to-language-tracks/git-basics.md)) to:
    * "fork" a repository on GitHub;
    - install `git`;
    - "clone" a copy of your fork;